nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/managing-accounts/administration.md

 ## Analytics

-This section of the Administration tab enables administrators to have information and statistics on how the application is used.
+Analytics enable administrators to consult information and statistics on how the application is used:

-The default Activity subtabs are:
 - **Document Distribution**: Provides statistics on the documents types, their size and counts.

-- **Repository Content**: Provides statistics on the repository, the top downloads, the document created per week, etc. You can filter these statistics on a specific time period.
+- **Repository Content**: Provides statistics on the repository, such as the top downloads, the number of created documents per week, etc. You can filter them on a specific time period.

-- **Search**: Provides statistics on the queries done by users and how search filters are used.
+- **Search**: Provides statistics on how search filters are used and which queries users enter.

-- **Workflow**: Provides statistics on tasks, like the average duration of a workflow, the actions per users, etc.
+- **Workflow**: Provides statistics on tasks, such as the average duration of a workflow, actions per users, etc.

 ## Users and Groups

 Only administrators and power users can create, edit and delete users and groups.
 They can create new users and groups, modify their properties or delete them.
-It is also possible to connect the Platform to an external directory (LDAP directory for instance).
+You can also connect the Platform to an external directory such as an LDAP.

 Users can only consult users and groups directories.

 ### Managing Users
 {{! multiexcerpt name='default-user-Administrator'}}
-By default, the Nuxeo Platform has one user, called Administrator, who is the administrator.
-You must use it to create new users and delegate them permissions.
+By default, the Nuxeo Platform provides you with one user, called Administrator, associated with the administrator role.
+You will need it to create new users and delegate them permissions.
 {{! /multiexcerpt}}

 {{#> callout type='info' }}
 {{! multiexcerpt name='default-groups-to-browse'}}
-Users must be at least in "administrators" or "members" group, or one of their sub-groups to be able to browse the application's content.
+Users must at least belong to "members", "administrators" or one of their sub-groups to be able to browse the application's content.
 {{! /multiexcerpt}}
 {{/callout}}